achilles945/websecurity/README.md

 # 🛡️ Web Application Penetration Testing Project

 ## 📌 Introduction
-This project focuses on conducting a **penetration test** on a web application following the **OWASP Top 10 methodology**.
+This project focuses on conducting a **penetration test** on the **OWASP Juice Shop** web application, following the **PTES (Penetration Testing Execution Standard)** methodology as the primary framework.
+Additionally, the **OWASP WSTG (Web Security Testing Guide)** is integrated within the process, and the **OWASP Top 10 vulnerabilities** are exploited during the testing.
 The repository includes:
 ✔️ A structured **pentesting methodology**
 ✔️ Automated **testing scripts**
 ✔️ Detailed **vulnerability reports**